 You could also use SEMRush to do some competitor spying.

 xiv.
 Keywords of Small Sites That Outrank Big Competitors

 Often, you don’t need to re-invent the wheel or be the first to start something new.

 “Mr. Wonderful” from shark tank likes to say “Pioneers get slaughtered, settlers prosper”.

 You can get ideas from others who have done something extraordinary.

-If you find a small site outranking far bigger and established competitors, or a new site picking up super fast, the site is probably doing something out of the ordinary.
+If you find a small site outranking much bigger and established competitors, or a new site picking up super fast, the site is probably doing something out of the ordinary and effective.

 xv.
 Google Image/ Video/ Voice/ News/ Maps/ Books/ File Type Search Keywords